Last week I talked about a

 masks contain ingredients that ensure the skin is saturated and covered

-completely, in order to quickly deliver hydrating, soothing and replenishing properties in a short amount of time for rapid relief.
+completely, in order to effectively deliver hydrating, replenishing properties in a short amount of time for rapid relief.
 Moisturizing lotions and creams for daily use

 have delivery systems designed to work over time, with ingredients that allow